HomeBlogWhat is Cardano (ADA)? Practical Guide 2026

 Plutus Platform

-• Based on Haskell - strong type safety
+• Based on Haskell - type safety can help, but cannot prevent every bug

 DApp Ecosystem